pymor/pymor/docs/source/developer_docs.md

 pip install -e '.[full-compiled,dev]'
 ```

-Note that the `full-compiled` extra will install `mpi4py` and `slycot`, which will require C and
+Note that the `full-compiled` extra will install `mpi4py`, which will require C and
-Fortran compilers as well as MPI and OpenBLAS headers.
+MPI headers.
-Alternatively, use the `full` extra to avoid building these additional packages.
+Alternatively, use the `full` extra to avoid building this additional package.

 ### Environment with CI images